 For instance, in Taskade 🐑 each Workspace and Subspace consists of a single database.
 That means you can create and organize your projects without having to worry about hitting word limits or mixing tasks that belong to different categories.

-2️⃣ Modern outliners let you assemble and reassemble entire workflows using intuitive drag-and-drop mechanics.
+2️⃣ The best outliner apps let you assemble and reassemble entire workflows using intuitive drag-and-drop mechanics.
 Simply grab a piece of content and move it where it belongs.
 Whenever you reorder a task that’s a “Parent” node, “Children” are reordered too.

 Now, try to do that on a piece of paper!